railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Point_of_Sale.rst

 Generate Sale Orders
 --------------------

 For any retail business, the process flow of point of sale starts by making the sales orders.
-To start point of sale touchscreen application you can click on *Point of Sale ‣ Start Point of Sale*.
+To start point of sale touchscreen application you can click on *Point of Sale ‣ Daily Operations ‣ Your Session*.
+And click button **New Session**.
 It will open the following screen:

 .. figure:: images/2_pos_order.png
    :scale: 75